ufcg-lsd/spire-amd-sev-snp-node-attestor/RFC/README.md

 5. The Agent sends the Attestation Report and the VCEK public certificate to the Server.
 6. The Server then verifies if the VCEK is valid by checking it against the AMD certificate chain.
 7. The Server verifies if the nonce included in the Attestation Report is correct and checks if the private part of the VCEK signed the Report.
-8. If the validations in step 7 were successful, the SVID is provided to the Agent.
+8. If the validations in step 7 were successfull, the SVID is provided to the Agent.

 ### Configuration